25 Oct Lower the Pressure

 When things come at you – phone calls, wants from others, a fevered pace – try to get a sense of a buffer between you and them, a kind of shock absorber, like you are seeing them through the wrong end of a telescope.
 Slow things down a beat, a breath, a day.
-Offer yourself the gift of time – time to figure out if this is really a priority, and when it really needs to get done.
+Offer yourself the gift of time – time to figure out if this is really a priority and when it really needs to get done.

 Listen to your body.
 Are you getting that pressed/squeezed/driven feeling again?
-Listen to your heart, like it’s a wise sweet being who loves you: what’s it saying?
+Listen to your heart like it’s a wise, sweet being who loves you: what’s it saying?

 Be aware of the “shoulds” and “musts” muttering – or shouting – in your mind.
 Are they really true?
-And are they really you rather than an internalized parent or other authority figure.
+And are they really you rather than an internalized parent or another authority figure?
 What would happen if you dialed back one bit, slowed down by one step, or got one less thing done each day?
 Let it sink in that there’d be no disaster at all.
 In fact, probably no one but you would ever notice!

 Be easier on yourself.
 Lower your standards a smidge – unless you’re doing brain surgery or something similar, you can likely afford to lighten up a little.

-Be realistic about how long things really take, and how often there’s a slip ‘twixt cup and lip in the affairs of mice and men.
+Be realistic about how long things really take and how often there’s a slip ‘twixt cup and lip in the affairs of mice and men.
 Try not to make commitments that will be hard to fulfill; don’t write checks with your mouth that your body can’t cash.

 Remember that you are a fundamentally good person.
 Even if you lower the pressure and a few things get done more slowly or not at all, you are still a good person.

 Keep coming back to this moment – in which things are probably usually basically all right.
 Not perfect, but consider the Third Zen Patriarch’s teaching that enlightenment means (among other things) no anxiety about imperfection.
-In this moment, you are likely safe enough, fed enough, and loved enough.
+At this moment, you are likely safe enough, fed enough, and loved enough.